 Basic company information (including shareholders, directors, secretary, and company address) will be registered and filed with the Company Registry.
 The Company Registry makes this information public.
 Maintaining Confidentiality: If a business wishes to make company information confidential, it can do so by appointing nominees as the shareholder and director, at which point it will be the nominees’ information that is made public rather than the de facto shareholders and directors.

 At least one director is required to incorporate a private limited company.
 There is no maximum number of directors.
 The director can be of any nationality or residency.
-Directors must be over 18 and may not bankrupt nor convicted of malpractices.
+Directors must be over 18 and may not be bankrupt nor convicted of malpractices.
 Board of directors meetings may be held anywhere in the world.
 It is the responsibility of directors to ensure that the company secretary (see below) is fulfilling his/her duties to ensure ongoing compliance.
 As such, directors are liable for non-compliance fines and, potentially, prosecution.

-A maximum of 50 shareholders are permitted for Honk Kong private limited companies.
-Shareholders are not subject to a residency or nationality requirements.
+A maximum of 50 shareholders are permitted for Hong Kong private limited companies.
+Shareholders are not subject to residency or nationality requirements.
 A shareholder can be a person or a company.
 A shareholder, when it is a person, must be over 18 years of age.
 Shareholder meetings may be held anywhere in the world.

 The appointment of a company secretary is required.
 The secretary may be an individual or a corporation.
 In both cases, the secretary must be formally located in Hong Kong.
 A professional services company may provide a company secretary for the purposes of your company in Hong Kong.
 When there is only one shareholder or director, the company secretary must be a different person.
 The role of the company secretary is to maintain company records and books and ensure compliance with statutory requirements.